Select Page

 Timetable

 Students need to attend face to face training at APSI campus and other training locations for a minimum of 20 hours per week.
-Class hours will be scheduled between 8:00am to 5:00pm.

 Timetables/Delivery Schedules/Classes are subject to change without prior notice due to availability of training kitchens and teaching staff.
 Students will be given a timetable during orientation.